 It was the 1970s so there would be no super premium issues.
 No autographs in the packs (unless you count the facsimile sig on the front) and no relic cards.
-Once you had a set, you chased down cards from years gone by and waited for the Hostess and Kelloggs cards.
+Once you had a set, you spent your hobby time chasing down cards from years gone by and waited for the Hostess and Kellogg’s cards.
 That’s how the year went.

 There are a few solid rookie cards in the 1977 Topps baseball set: Andre Dawson, Bruce Sutter, Dale Murphy, Mark Fidrych and a few others had their debuts that season.
 A few young stars began to make a big splash too.

 In partnership with Vintage Breaks, the latest edition of Vintage Pack Facts takes us back to a time when Jimmy Carter was the newly-elected president, disco was hot and New York was about to christen Mr. October.

 - There were ten cards per wax pack for a price of 15 cents.
 In 1978, the price of a pack would jump to 20 cents but including 14 cards.
 As usual, 1977 Topps wax boxes held 36 packs.
 Cases held 20 wax boxes.

 - There were four different wrapper variations: the ever-present sports card locker and team checklist offers, an ad for Bazooka gum and a baseball card t-shirt offer (wonder if anyone still has theirs?)

 - Cello boxes held 24 packs with 18 cards in each.